 - Someone threatens to file a baseless lawsuit.
 Unless the other party pays to settle his “case.”

-Below our California personal injury lawyers discuss:
+In the article below, our California personal injury lawyers discuss:

 - 1. What is the definition of “civil extortion” in California?